Yahyakiani/Css_Notes/Computer Science/Computer Science Notes.md

 31. What is a load factor in hashtable ? its purpose ?
 Formula
 32. Open and close addressing in Hash maps ? which techniques are which in collision ?
 33. What are objectives of hash function ?
+34. What is chaining , Its advantages and disadvantages ?
+35. What is Linear Probing,Quadratic Probing , Double Hash ?
+Advantages and Disadvantages ?
+36. What is a bucket in hash tables?
+37. What probablistic hashing, Bucket hashing , coalesed hashing ?
+38. What are trees ?
+39. Compare Insert,delete,search time complexity for tree, arrays, and linked List ?
+40. What is the formula for calculating number of nodes based on height of a tree ?
+41. What is height of a tree ?
+42. What is leaf in a tree ?
+43. What is depth ?
+44. What are different types of tree traversal techniques ?
+45. What is AVL tree ?
+How does it balance itself ?
+46. What are graphs ?
+In what case graphs and trees are same ?
+Visual example ?
+47. Describe these techniques and do a rough traversal ?
+48. What are pre-order, in-order, and post-order traversal ?
+Do these traversal of trees ?
+49. What are Infix, Prefix and Postfix ?
+How does conversion into each work ?
+50. Easiest way to do deletion from a tree ?
+Increment type ?
+51. What is genetic algorithm ?
+Who invented it ?
+52. Give a pseudo code of Genetic algorithm ?
+53. Different components of GA.
+WHich one is the hardest ?
+54. What are Greedy algorithms ?
+How do they find solution ?
+Example of greedy algorithms ?

+---
+### Object Oriented Paradigm

+#### Main Notes
+- Object-oriented paradigm:
+- Data abstraction:
+- Encapsulation:
+- Inheritance:
+- Polymorphism:

+#### Keywords
+---
+#### Questions
+1. What is Object oriented paradigm ?
+2. What is data abstraction ?
+How do you do it ?
+Examples in c++ ?
+3. What is encapsulation ?
+Example ?
+4. What is inheritance ?
+5. What is polymorphism ?
+6. What is
+---